 The inspiration for each fragrance is as unique as the scent inside.
-We chatted to Peter to discover the inspiration for the first fragrance in the collection Dawn Orchard;
+Every fragrance in the collection tells a story and today I want to share with you one that actually started the journey for me, that is Dawn Orchard;

 A few years back we visited a cider farm in Somerset for breakfast and to experience the sunrise at the orchard.
 Well, as you can imagine, as the sun came up it was sensory overload as the fruits on the trees warmed and the morning dew glistened on the grass.
 It was both romantic and surreal.